TD Bank Repossession Cars Trucks Motorcycles Boats RVs

 Police Involvement: Keeping the Peace v.
 Breaching the Peace

-The repo agent is to inform the local police department of its intention to seize a vehicle.
-During the repossession, the repo agent may call to have the police assist with the repossession.
+The TD Bank repo agent is to inform the local police department of its intention to seize a vehicle.
+During the repossession, the repo agent may call to have the police come to the scene of the repossession.
 Other times, the consumer may call for police assistance.

 The police are to aid in keeping the peace.
-If the situation becomes volatile, they police are to assist in diffusing the confrontation between the repo agent and the consumer .
-But the police are not supposed to assist or enable the repossession.
-The police are not supposed to order the consumer to turn over the keys, or to "step aside" and let the repo man take the car or truck.
+If the situation becomes volatile, the police are to assist in diffusing the confrontation between the repo agent and the consumer.
+The police are not supposed to assist or enable the repossession.
+The police are not to order the consumer to turn over the keys, or to "step aside" and let the repo man take the car or truck.
 Whether police are present or not, you still have the right to refuse to turn over your vehicle to the repo agent and may ask them to leave your property.

 If the police threaten arrest or command that the vehicle be turned over, they may have crossed the line from keeping the peace into breaching the peace.
 This could violate the consumer's constitutional rights according to New York repossession laws.

 Contact us today for a FREE legal review.

-If we find that the repossession laws have been violated, there is no cost to you to pursue a lawsuit against TD Bank.
+If we find that the repossession laws have been violated, there is no cost to you to pursue a lawsuit against TD Bank in NY.